There are no announcements today.

 - “Myths About Financial Aid,” an examination of common misconceptions about financial aid.

 If you have questions about financial aid, WCC’s Financial Aid office is here to help you.
 You can receive assistance by:

 - Visiting the office on the second floor of the Student Center building

 - Calling 734-973-3523

 - Sending a fax to 734-677-5281

-The regular hours for the Financial Aid office are Monday through Thursday from 8:00am to 6:00pm and Friday from 8:00am to 5:00pm.
+The regular hours for the Financial Aid office are Monday through Thursday from 8:00am to 7:00pm, Friday from 8:00am to 5:00pm, and Saturday from 9:00am to 1:00pm.
+(On Saturdays, Financial Aid staff are located only at the Student Connection.)
 See Enrollment Services Hours for a list of days when hours are extended or shortened, as well as days when the office is closed for holidays.

 Other Useful Information

 - Consumer Information for Prospective and Current Students at WCC

 - WCC Required Reading on Drugs and Alcohol